isomerpages/pa-chingay/pages/Chingay Parade 2025.md

  <div><img src="/images/Chingay2024CommunityFloats/Community_Floats.jpg" style="padding: 1rem;"></div>

 <p> Made possible by our residents and local artists, this initiative looks to foster a sense of identity and ownership within the community. <br>
+The result is a record-breaking 23 floats expressing Singapore's spirit of inclusitivity and festivity

-The result A total of 17 unique community floats were presented at Chingay Parade 2024 and will be at the 5 Chingay@Heartlands Celebrations, to bring cheers to the community.</p>
+ill be at the 5 Chingay@Heartlands Celebrations, to bring cheers to the community.</p>
 </div>

 <div style="padding-top:2rem">
-<span style="color: #FFAC1C; font-weight: bold;; font-size:2rem">Four-Storey Stage Layout</span>
+<span style="color: #FFAC1C; font-weight: bold;; font-size:2rem">Four-Level Stage</span>
 <div style="overflow:hidden; padding:1rem;"><img style="max-height:30rem; object-fit: cover; position:relative; top:rem;" src="/images/Chingay2024/BLOSSOM_Text.jpg"></div>
 </div>
 <p>First in Chingay history!<br>
-Be wowed by the first of its kind stage layout at Chingay 2025.
+Be wowed by the first of its kind stage  at Chingay 2025.
 Measuring 90 metres wide and 26 metres, the stage consists of 76 "cubicles" that reflects Singapore's success in overcoming challenges in shaping the nation. <br>
 </p>